-Notification of any absence from school needs to be made by contacting reception AND your child's class Director at the earliest opportunity - please use the online absentee form as it will send all relevant information to both for you.
+Notification of any absence from school needs to be made by contacting reception AND your child's class guide at the earliest opportunity - please use the online absentee form as it will send all relevant information to both for you.
 You may also phone or email the school directly if you prefer.

-If your child has a contagious illness, please be sure to provide this information as well, so that your child's class Director can observe the other children for symptoms and the school community can be notified of the possible presence of the illness.
+If your child has a contagious illness, please be sure to provide this information as well, so that your child's class guide can observe the other children for symptoms and the school community can be notified of the possible presence of the illness.

 ** Photo I.D. is required for any carers collecting a student who is not already known to the school.

 If any of the contact details change for your family, please provide the new information by completing the update contact details form.

 Parents/carers are asked to provide at least one emergency contact in the event that the student's primary parents/carers cannot be contacted.
 By providing contact information for these people, you are authorising the school to allow them to collect your child(ren) from school in the event that they are unwell or in an emergency situation.
 Photo ID is required for anyone not already known to the School.

 No booklist requirements unless advised directly by class guides.
 The school supplies all required materials.